Squared-Labs/vision/docs/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting (with the exception of
+* Other conduct which could reasonably be considered inappropriate in a professional setting (with the exception of memes and stuff like that lol)

 ## Our Responsibilities